javascript-modificar-estilos-css-dom

 Just as we can modify the elements and structure of the DOM, we can also change their styles.

-• Direct style modification: Changing the style values of the elements.
+• Direct style modification: Changing the style values of elements.

-• Manipulation of CSS classes: Adding, removing, or toggling classes that define the styles.
+• CSS class manipulation: Adding, removing, or toggling classes that define styles.

 Direct CSS Style Modification

 With JavaScript, you can directly change the CSS properties of an element.
-This is done using the style property of the element and assigning values to the CSS properties you want to modify.
+This is done using the element’s style property and assigning values to the CSS properties you want to modify.

 CommandDescription